New Ladok and how it affects doctoral courses

 - The teacher may do the reporting him/herself directly in Ladok.

 We have asked for a system integration between KIWAS and Ladok, so that we will be able to transfer admitted course participants to Ladok without manual work.
 For this to be possible, KIWAS has to be used for admission.
 Exception is made for courses within research schools and for admission to course vacancies after the application period.

 Just like before, an examiner must be appointed for each course.
 Appointed examiners should be included in the department's list of examiners.
 This list should not, as previously announced, be sent to the Ladok support, but only be kept at the department.

 With the new Ladok there are no longer archive lists to be checked and signed.
 Instead, the examiner conducts this approval directly in the system.
 All examiners must therefore go through a web education to get access to Ladok and be able to approve the reported grades.
 As of 1 November, a new web education will be available to anyone who will report or approve in new Ladok.
 Access to this is assigned by the department's Head of administration (AC).

 New routines when changing department

 A change of responsible department for a syllabus will mean that a new syllabus (new course number) is needed.
 Just like before a new syllabus is also needed when there is a change of credits or major changes of a title.
 If a course is given alternately by several departments, one syllabus per department is needed.

-For more information about the Ladok implementation project, please see Ladok or contact the project manager Juni Francén Engdahl.
+For more information about the Ladok implementation project, please see Ladok or contact the project manager (now systems manager) Juni Francén Engdahl.